RobinL/d3_orgchart_yammer/readme.md

 This repo contains all the code you need to create an interactive, searchable organisational chart.

-It contains Python code that will automatically generate the required data from the Yammer API.
+It was built to work with data from the Yammer API, but has since been adapted to work with data from any source, provided in csv format.

 Works in modern browsers.